Jim Himes: Legislation

 On March 6, 2025, Himes was one of ten Democrats in Congress who joined all of their Republican colleagues in voting to censure Democratic congressman Al Green for interrupting President Donald Trump's State of the Union Address.

-On September 19, 2025, Himes was one of 95 Democrats in Congress who joined all of their Republican colleagues in voting to honor the life and legacy of far-right political activist Charlie Kirk.
+On September 19, 2025, Himes was one of 95 Democrats in Congress who joined all of their Republican colleagues in voting to honor the life and legacy of political activist Charlie Kirk.